-Erin Southwood was practically raised in the garden.
-Her family had an urban garden when she was growing up and her grandparents had a family farm.
+Erin Southwood was practically raised in the family farm.
+Her family had an urban garden when she was growing up and her grandparents had the family farm.
 So it was a natural fit for Erin to have a garden in her small urban yard.

 Many of us can relate to the following statement, (just substitute the word “grandparents” for “aunt and uncle”, or “neighbor” or whichever it was for you):

 “My fondest childhood memories were spent at my grandparent’s farm.”